adxthya/notes/_posts/2025-05-20-the-brain-the-story-of-you.md

 - We can also interpret the signals from the brain which can in turn be used to control robotic arms which enables people to move the arm as if it's their own through their thought.
 - It's not just limited to this.
 At some point in future, we might become able to control machinery with our mind.
 They will just like an extra limb.
 ### Stayin’ alive
-- The author discusses about cryopreservation.
+- The author discusses cryopreservation.
 It is when the body of a dead person is frozen and stored in the hope that in future humanity will create a technology powerful enough to revive them.
 ### Digital immortality
 - We might at some point future be able to copy a human brain to a computer.
 ### Does consciousness require the physical stuff?